 How do Air Admittance Valves Work?

-Essentially, an air admittance valve acts like a set of lungs for a weakly ventilated drainage system.
-It allows the pipe to suck in air when needed and yet closes off when it’s not needed.
+Essentially, an air admittance valve acts as a set of lungs for a weakly ventilated drainage system.
+It allows the pipe to suck in air when needed and closes off when it’s not needed.

 Studor Air Admittance Valves

-Studor is most plumber’s favorite brand for auto vents, or air admittance valves.
+Studor is most plumber’s favorite brand for auto vents or air admittance valves.
 Joe, the master plumber of the family, always recommends that homeowners replace their original manufactured home’s generic air admittance valve with a Studor brand as soon as you notice signs of failure.
-These valves do fail and there is a huge difference between a $5 item and a $35 item.
+He says there is a huge difference between a $5 item and a $35 item.